FanGShiYuu/FanGShiYuu.github.io/index.md

 ---

 ## News and Updates
-- Nov 2025：**[Interact, Instruct to Improve: A LLM-Driven Parallel Actor-Reasoner Framework for Enhancing Autonomous Vehicle Interactions.](https://ieeexplore.ieee.org/document/11264499) has been accepted to IEEE Transactions on Intelligent Transportation Systems.** 🎉
+- **Nov 2025：[Interact, Instruct to Improve: A LLM-Driven Parallel Actor-Reasoner Framework for Enhancing Autonomous Vehicle Interactions.](https://ieeexplore.ieee.org/document/11264499) has been accepted to IEEE Transactions on Intelligent Transportation Systems.** 🎉
 - Jun 2025：Three of Our work: [RtR](https://ieeexplore.ieee.org/document/11097650), [VR-IIW](https://ieeexplore.ieee.org/document/11097413), [V2I-LLM](https://ieeexplore.ieee.org/document/11097727)  have been accepted to 2025 IEEE Intelligent Vehicles Symposium (IV).
 See you in Cluj-Napoca, Romania!
 - **Mar 2025：** **[Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework.](https://ieeexplore.ieee.org/document/10933798) has been accepted to IEEE Transactions on Vehicular Technology.** 🎉
 - Oct 2024：[Our work](https://ieeexplore.ieee.org/document/10830105) has been accepted to 2024 8th CAA International Conference on Vehicular Control and Intelligence (CVCI) as oral presentation paper.
 See you in Chongqing China!